trje9656/TheFinalsWeek/README.md

 Singleton - PlayerManager.cs
 Facade - Our ScoreUpdate.cs file manages the incrementing of the score on the surface, but it actually controls the display of the win screen and win condition class.

+Known bugs:
+If you run while attempting to pick up a key, the pick up will not register.

 WASD:movement
 F:flashlight